Can certain fats really help to improve your heart and brain function?

-For many people, the word "fat" carries extremely negative connotations.
-Whether it occurs in the diet or exists on the body, fat is considered an unhealthy substance to avoid at all costs.
-But the truth is that certain types of fats are not only desirable but necessary to sustain health.
+But the truth is that certain types of fats are not only desirable but necessary to sustain great health.

-Two of the most critical "healthy fats" are a pair of omega-3 fatty acids known as EPA and DHA.
-The full names - eicosapentaenoic acid and docosahexaenoic acid - are admittedly challenging to pronounce and spell.
-(Fortunately, they are commonly abbreviated).
+Fortunately, they are commonly abbreviated.
 But despite their technical-sounding names, these polyunsaturated fats are simply natural - and beneficial - nutrients found in certain types of fish (as well as in fish oil).
-You may be surprised by what these "good fats" can do for your health and well-being.
+You may be surprised by what these "good fats" can do for your heart and brain function.

 Promote heart health with EPA and DHA